AerynOS/os-info/README.md

 While other tools like lsb_release and os-release exist for basic OS identification, this project aims to provide a more comprehensive schema that includes capabilities, resources, and system composition details that those tools don't cover.
 Where lsb_release focuses on Linux compatibility information and os-release provides basic identification, os-info standardizes metadata about an OS's full feature set and ecosystem.

-A Rust library with C bindings is under development to provide a standard way to read and work with this format.

 ## Schema Structure